click here to jump to start of article

 When we last left Jacob and his 12 sons, they were thriving.
 Despite being set in the midst of a corrupt Egyptian society, the Jewish community was flourishing with schools, synagogues and social networks.
 With such a strong "Jewish" infrastructure, assimilation was virtually non-existent; in fact, the Talmud reports there was only one incident of intermarriage!

-The Torah provides us with two insights: First, in Genesis 46:28, when the Jews move down to Egypt, Jacob sends Judah ahead to make advance arrangements.
+The Torah provides two insights: First, in Genesis 46:28, when the Jews move down to Egypt, Jacob sends Judah ahead to make advance arrangements.
 The word the Torah uses to describe Judah's preparations ― "li-horot" ― means "to teach."
 The Midrash says that before any synagogue, senior center or JCC, Judah established a Jewish school.
 To ensure Jewish continuity, Jewish education must be the number one priority.

 Dual Loyalty